marianogadea/Ethereum/README.md

-This is the code for the property exam for Eduraka Blockchain training Here is the property.sol
+This is the contract and web interface for edureka exercise